telekom-security/telekom-security.github.io/_posts/2025-03-14-multiple-vulnerabilities-in-sick-dl100.md

 ### [CVE-2025-27595](https://www.cve.org/CVERecord?id=CVE-2025-27595): Use of Weak Hash

-The device uses a weak hashing alghorithm to create the password hash.
+The device uses a weak hashing algorithm to create the password hash.
 Hence, a matching password can be easily calculated by an attacker.
 This impacts the security and the integrity of the device.

 ### References